Trampoline gymnastics at the 2017 World Games

 The trampoline gymnastics tournaments at the 2017 World Games in Wrocław were contested between 24 and 26 July.
 78 trampoline gymnastics competitors, from 22 nations, participated in the tournament.
 The trampoline gymnastics competition took place at Centennial Hall in Lower Silesian Voivodeship.
+It served as a qualifying event for the 2020 Summer Olympics in Tokyo, JPN.

 Schedule

 Participating nations

 The 78 trampoline gymnastics competitors, from 22 nations, participated in the tournament.